Indianapolis criminal defense attorney Jeff Cardella specializing in affirmative defenses and self defense

 The State has the burden of disproving this defense beyond a reasonable doubt.

 Examples of when the defense of self defense might be used include when a person uses a weapon to defend themselves from an armed attacker, or when a person uses force to stop a home invasion.
-If you believe that the defense of self defense might apply to your case, please call me for a free consultation at 317-695-7700.

 The Castle Doctrine in Indiana

 The Castle Doctrine, embedded within IC § 35-41-3-2, strengthens self-defense rights in Indiana by allowing individuals to use reasonable force, including deadly force, to protect themselves or others in their home, vehicle, or other dwelling without a duty to retreat.
 This doctrine is based on the principle that one’s home is their “castle,” and they have the right to defend it against unlawful intrusion.
 To successfully invoke the Castle Doctrine, the defendant must show they reasonably believed the intruder posed an imminent threat of unlawful force or serious harm, and that the force used was necessary and proportionate.
 For example, if an armed intruder breaks into your home, you may use deadly force if you reasonably fear for your life.
 However, the doctrine doesn’t apply if the defendant provoked the confrontation or was engaged in illegal activity.
 An experienced Indiana criminal defense attorney can help navigate the nuances of this defense to protect your rights.
-If you believe the Castle Doctrine applies to your case, please call me for a free consultation at 317-695-7700.

 Stand Your Ground Law in Indiana

 Indiana’s Stand Your Ground law, also part of IC § 35-41-3-2, eliminates the duty to retreat in public places when a person reasonably believes they face imminent unlawful force.
 Enacted to empower individuals to defend themselves without fleeing, this law allows the use of reasonable force, including deadly force, if necessary to prevent serious bodily injury or death, or to stop a forcible felony.
 For example, if someone is threatened with a weapon in a public park, they can stand their ground and use proportionate force without retreating.
 However, the defendant must not have provoked the incident or been engaged in a crime directly related to the confrontation.
 The state bears the burden of proving the defendant’s actions were not justified.
 Consult a knowledgeable Indianapolis criminal lawyer to assess whether this defense applies to your case.
-If you believe the Stand Your Ground law applies to your case, please call me for a free consultation at 317-695-7700.

 IC § 35-41-3-3 – Use of Force Relating to Arrest or Escape

 IC § 35-41-3-3 provides that a person other than a law enforcement officer is justified in using reasonable force against another person to effect an arrest or prevent the other person’s escape if a felony has been committed and there is probable cause to believe that the other person committed the felony, provided that the amount of force used is reasonable.
 A person is justified in using reasonable force, but not deadly force, to prevent or terminate another person’s unlawful entry or attack on the person’s dwelling, curtilage, or occupied motor vehicle.
 The defense is available only if the person reasonably believes that the use of force is necessary to effect the arrest or prevent the escape.
 The use of deadly force is governed by the conditions set forth in IC § 35-41-3-2, described above.
 In Indiana, law enforcement does not look favorably on a citizen’s arrest, so you should use caution if you are ever in a situation where you might need to make a citizen’s arrest.
-If you believe that the defense relating to the use of force to effect an arrest or prevent an escape might apply to your case, please call me for a free consultation at 317-695-7700.

 IC § 35-41-3-5 – Intoxication

 IC § 35-41-3-5 provides that it is a defense that the person who engaged in the prohibited conduct did so while he was intoxicated, only if the intoxication resulted from the introduction of a substance into his body without his consent or when he did not know that the substance might cause intoxication.
 Intoxication is not a defense if the person voluntarily consumed alcohol or drugs.
 For example, if a person is drugged without their knowledge and then commits a prohibited act, they may be able to claim this defense.
 The defense is only available if the person was unaware that the substance could cause intoxication.
 Whether the defense of intoxication can be raised depends on the specific facts of the case and the nature of the crime with which the person is charged.
-If you believe that the defense of intoxication might apply to your case, please call me for a free consultation at 317-695-7700.

 IC § 35-41-3-6 – Mental Disease or Defect